$\mu$Ed API: Towards a Shared API for Education Microservices: Related Work

 \subsection{Education Standards}

 \citet{Bakhouyi2017} reviewed standardization and interoperability in e-learning systems, including three interfaces whose scope goes beyond learning content and includes protocols and interactions.
-LTI standardizes protocols between platforms and external learning applications \cite{lti}; SCORM consists of an overview, content aggregation model, runtime environment and sequencing and navigation standards \cite{scorm}; and xAPI, the newer version of SCORM, focuses on tracking learning experiences and activities\cite{xapi}.
+LTI standardizes protocols between platforms and external learning applications \cite{lti}; SCORM consists of an overview, content aggregation model, runtime environment and sequencing and navigation standards \cite{scorm}; and xAPI, the newer version of SCORM, focuses on tracking learning experiences and activities \cite{xapi}.

 The existing standards emphasize the structure, or schema, of the data moving between systems, but do not prescribe an ontology, or the conceptual meaning of the data.
-This separation is appropriate to the education sector, where pedagogical values are heterogeneous and highly context-dependent.
+This separation, which is appropriate for the heterogeneous and context-depend values in the education sector, should be retained in any new API designs.

-Existing standards integrate deeply into organizational workflows; for example, external tools can modify data within a platform.
-There are no standards for granular microservices with a simple request/response schema and minimal integration into client workflows.
+Another commonality of existing standards is to integrate deeply into organizational workflows; for example, external tools can modify data within a platform.
+There are no standards for microservices with a simple request/response schema and minimal integration into client workflows --- such an API would require a new definition.